See the Plc Board page for details of main board directors and company secretary.

 Ian is a former Council Member and President of the UK Publishers Association and is currently a Non Executive Director of Which? where he Chairs the Audit and Risk Committee.

-Kathleen Farrar is Group Sales and Marketing Director.
+Kathleen Farrar is Managing Director of Group Sales and Marketing.
 Kathleen joined Bloomsbury in December 1998 as International Sales Manager.
 She began her publishing career working in the leading independent bookstores in Sydney, Australia before moving to Allen & Unwin as Sales & Promotions Manager.
 She has held a number of senior sales and marketing roles including Managing Director of Bloomsbury Australia based in Sydney.
 In January 2013 she returned to the UK to take up the position of Group Sales and Marketing Director, responsible for global sales and marketing for the four Bloomsbury divisions, across print and digital.

 Rajiv Beri was appointed Managing Director of Bloomsbury Publishing India in March 2012 prior to which he was managing Director of Macmillan India from 1995-2011, head of Palgrave in India from 1990-94, Publishing Director of Macmillan India from 1987-1994 and Publishing Chief of Tata McGraw-Hill India from 1976-1987.
 Rajiv has extensive knowledge and expertise in the educational, higher academic and trade books markets and is an authority on these areas in the Indian publishing community.
 Rajiv has an Honours degree in Law with postgraduate management qualifications from Faculty of Management Studies, Delhi University, and also the Advanced Management Program from the Wharton School, USA.